Bin Badal Barsaat

 Bin Badal Barsaat is a 1975 Pakistani film starring Zeba and Mohammad Ali.

-It is directed and produced by Zeenat Begum.
+It was directed and produced by Zeenat Begum.
 The film follows a married couple, Zarina and Judge Akbar Ali, who struggle to have a child.
 The film also stars Shahid, Sangeeta, Lehri, Nanha, Nirala and Ilyas Kashmiri.

 Synopsis

 Zarina (Zeba) and Judge Akbar Ali (Ali) struggle unsuccessfully to have a child.
 The couple eventually succeeds in having a son, but the child goes missing following a convoluted series of events and ends up in a gang of beggars led by Dada (Ilyas Kashmiri).
 The child and family are eventually reunited thanks to the efforts of a dancing girl named Gori (Sangeeta) and her fiancé Badshah.